zueai/create-mcp/README.md

 - Clones the template worker repository into `<current-dir>/<server-name>`
 - Installs dependencies
 - Initializes a Git repository
-- Sets up the MCP server using [workers-mcp](https://github.com/cloudflare/workers-mcp)
-- Deploys a Cloudflare Worker with the same name as the server
+- Deploys a Hello World MCP server to your Cloudflare account
 - Adds it to Claude Desktop
 - Copies the MCP server command to your clipboard so you can paste it into Cursor